Network policies¶

 Rule¶

-With ipBlock.cidr we can define the source ips of the traffic via ipv4 or ipv6 cidr ranges.
-0.0.0.0/0 permits traffic from all ips.
+With ipBlock.cidr we can define the source IPs via IPv4 or IPv6 CIDR ranges.
+0.0.0.0/0 permits traffic from all IPs.

-With podSelector we can use matchLabels and matchExpressions to select the pods the traffic comes from An empty dictionary select all pods.l
+With podSelector we can use matchLabels and matchExpressions to select the pods the traffic comes from.

 ports.port